lupuleasa-core/wearehostsformemes/meta-meme.md

 &nbsp;

+There are two alternatives:

+Either memes keep dying, and we prosper because of their evolution and useful knoweledge.

+Or we keep dying and suffering, while memes prosper on top of us.

+We can suffer, but memes cannot.

+The choice is ours.

+&nbsp;

 You now are aware of The Meta Meme.

-&nbsp;

-Help spread this, for us, and for the memes.
+Spread this meme.